 - A nominal monthly service charge may apply to the account.
 The fee should be lower than regular bank account fees.

 - Some financial institutions will not charge a service fee.

 WHO IS ELIGIBLE FOR AN ELECTRONIC TRANSFER ACCOUNT?

 - Connecticut residents who do not have a checking or savings account*

-- Recipients of one of the following types of federal government payments: Civil Service; Department of Labor/Black Lung Benefits; Retirement; Military Retirement; Railroad Retirement; Social Security; Supplemental Security Income (SSI); or Veterans Benefits
+- Recipients of one of the following types of federal government payments: Civil Service; Black Lung Benefits; Retirement; Military Retirement; Railroad Retirement; Social Security; Supplemental Security Income (SSI); or Veterans Benefits

 HOW DO I FIND AN ELECTRONIC TRANSFER ACCOUNT PROVIDER?